Leonetienne/GCrypt/readme.md

 ﻿[![Build Status](https://drone.leonetienne.de/api/badges/leonetienne/GCrypt/status.svg)](https://drone.leonetienne.de/leonetienne/GCrypt)

 # GCrypt
-*(GhettoCrypt), because frankly I have no idea what the fuck I'm doing*
+*GCrypt (GNU Crypt) — an educational project for learning how block ciphers work*
 <sub>*Please don't use this for anything critical*</sub>

+> **Note:** This project is unrelated to [libgcrypt](https://www.gnupg.org/software/libgcrypt/index.html), the cryptographic library used by GnuPG.
+Any naming similarity is coincidental — "GCrypt" here just stands for "GNU Crypt".

 ## [Documentation](https://gcrypt.rtfm.leonetienne.de/)

-## What the hell is this?
+## What is this?
 An educational project on implementing a block cipher using a feistel network.
 This block cipher employs a few modes of operation.
 Read more about them [here](#modes-of-operation).

 ## Features
-* It has very easy syntax
+* Very easy to use
-* It's slow
-* It's probably super insecure
-* But the syntax is pythonlike easy🙇
 * 512-bit keys

-It's pretty ghetto, you know?
+* Not performance-optimized, and not audited for security

 ## What are the actual advantages?
 * It's two files to import into your project